 - When noodles begin to loosen and soften, add choy sum and bean sprouts.
 Continue to stir evenly until done.

-- Add scallions leaves right before bringing pan off the stove.
+- Add scallions leaves right before bringing the pan off the stove.

 - Serve the noodles on a serving dish or in a serving bowl.
 Sprinkle optional fried red onions and peppers if preferred.

 I have a batch of fried red onion always on hand in my kitchen, but you can find it at most Asian supermarkets.
 You will only need the Ramen noodles; discard the packet of seasoning that comes with it.
 If you don’t have chicken seasoning, however, you can use the packet’s seasoning as an alternative.